 Newsletter signup form

-As mentioned in Shopify's official statement, there are technical limitations to recording user consent with newsletter sign up forms, so it is unlikely this will be added to Shopify themes in the near future.
+As mentioned in Shopify's official statement, there are technical limitations to recording user consent with newsletter sign up forms.
+Consent checkboxes are not required by Shopify but can be added as a customization.

 Instead, as outlined above, merchants should edit the text and heading around newsletter signup forms to emphasize that email addresses and, if applicable, names, entered in this form will be for marketing practices, as appropriate.